davidtinker/grails-cors/README.md

     cors.url.pattern = ['/service1/*', '/service2/*']

+Due to the 'Stringy' nature of external properties files, url patterns can be configured using a comma seperated string such as:

+    cors.url.pattern = /api/*, /api-docs/*

 You can override the default values used for the headers by supplying a headers map:

     cors.headers = [
         'Access-Control-Allow-Origin': 'http://app.example.com',
         'My-Custom-Header': 'some value']

+Due to the 'Stringy' nature of external properties files, headers can be configured using a single line 'string' map:

+    cors.headers = ['Access-Control-Allow-Origin': 'http://app.example.com','My-Custom-Header': 'some value']

 Note that if you want to specify more than one host for 'Access-Control-Allow-Origin' there are issues with browser support.
 The recommended approach is to check the 'Origin' header of the request and echo it back